 Find out more about the causes symptoms and safe management of groin pain in footballers.
 Download our advice handout: Download For further advice or to speak to our physiotherapist Paul at our health and wellness clinic in Christchurch, Dorset please call us on 01202...

-Pain on the side of your hip or thigh is more than likely being caused by the structures that are involved with the greater trochanter of the thigh bone (femur).
-If you touch the outside of your leg and feel a bony a lump, this is your greater trochanter.
-For many...
+Pain on the side of your hip or thigh is more than likely caused by the structures that are involved with the greater trochanter of the thigh bone (femur).
+If you touch the outside of your leg and feel a bony lump, this is your greater trochanter.
+For many years we...

 Hip Osteoarthritis